Navvab Safavi: Career

 Ayatollah Sayyid Hossein Ali Tababataei Borujerdi (آیت الله العظمی سید حسین طباطبایی بروجردی; March 1875 – 30 March 1961) was a student of Akhund Khurasani and leading Iranian Shia Marja' in Iran from approximately 1947 to his death in 1961.

 Sayyid Mojtaba Mir-Lohi, known as Navvab Safavi under arrest.
 He played a role in assassinations of Abdolhossein Hazhir, Haj Ali Razmara and Ahmad Kasravi.
 On 22 November 1955, after an unsuccessful attempt to assassinate Hosein Ala', Navvab Safavi and some of his followers were arrested.
 In January 1956, he was sentenced to death and executed.

 In the years to follow, he enjoyed a close association with the government.
 In 1954, he attended the Islamic Conference in Jordan and traveled to Egypt.
 There he learned about Hasan al-Banna, the founder of Muslim Brotherhood (الإخوان المسلمين), who was killed by Egyptian government in 1949, and met Sayyid Qutb.
 Grand Ayatullah Husayn Burujardi rejected the ideas of Navvab Safavi and his radical group.
 He questioned him about the robberies that his organization committed at gunpoint, Safavi replied:

 Our intention is to borrow from people.
 What we take is for establishing a government based on the model of Imam Ali's government.
 Our goal is sacred and prior to these tools.
 When we established an Aliid government-like state, then we give people their money back.

 Navvab Safavi didn't like Burujardi's idea of Shia-Sunni rapprochement (تقریب); he advocated Shia-Sunni unification (وحدت) under an Islamist agenda.

 Fada'ian-e Islam launched a campaign of character assassination against the Grand Ayatollah.
 He called for excommunication of Borujerdi and the defrocking of religious scholars who opposed Shi'i Islamism, a practice realized after establishment of the Islamic Republic of Iran for Ayatullah Mohammad Kazem Shariatmadari and other clerics through Special Clerical Court.
 Fada'ian-e Islam carried out assassinations of Abdolhossein Hazhir, Haj Ali Razmara and Ahmad Kasravi.

 Arrest and execution

 Mausoleum of Navvab Safavi in Qom cemetery.

-On 22 November 1955, after an unsuccessful attempt to assassinate Hosein Ala', Navvab Safavi was arrested and sentenced to death on 25 December 1955 under terrorism charges, along with three other comrades, by the same military court that ordered the execution of communists.
-The organization dispersed but after the death of Ayatullah Borujerdi, the Fada'ian-e Islam sympathizers found a new leader in Ayatullah Khomeini who appeared on political horizon through the June 1963 riots.
+On 23 November 1955, after an unsuccessful attempt to assassinate Hosein Ala' (17 November), Navvab Safavi was arrested and sentenced to death on 25 December 1955 under terrorism charges, along with three other comrades, by the same military court that ordered the execution of communists.
+The organization dispersed but after the death of Ayatullah Borujerdi, the Fada'ian-e Islam sympathizers found a new leader in Ayatullah Khomeini who appeared on the political horizon through the June 1963 riots.
 In 1965, prime minister Hassan Ali Mansur was assassinated by the group.